-This article is part of a weekly newsletter covering the latest stories and insights from remote work leaders, experts, and advocates around the world.
-Hit ‘subscribe’ to get notified about future articles and share your thoughts in the comments below!
+This article is part of the Rise of Remote Work LinkedIn Newsletter covering stories and insights from remote work leaders, experts, and advocates around the world.
+Hit subscribe to get notified and share your thoughts in the comments.

 As part of my LinkedIn Newsletter series about the Rise of Remote Work, I had the pleasure of interviewing Iwo Szapar, Remote Work Advocate & Co-Founder At Remote-how.

 Iwo Szapar is a Remote Work Advocate & Co-founder of Remote-how, the world’s leading platform for remote professionals powered by and for the community of 25,000+ people from 128 countries.
 Through various initiatives like Remote-how Academy or Virtual Coworking, together with the world’s top remote companies like GitLab, Prezi, or Doist, Remote-how is on a mission to help everyone achieve freedom of choice where and when they work.

 Iwo is a relentless doer – the kind of self-proclaimed workaholic every team needs.
 Driven by a love for travel (lived on 3 different continents, while visiting 65 countries – and still can’t get enough), as well as a desire to be as productive as possible, anytime, anywhere, Iwo is passionate about helping companies everywhere successfully implement remote workforces.
 He has been featured by BBC, Forbes, or Bussiness Insider while advocating for the #remotework revolution.
 In his downtime, Iwo loves to write, follow global politics (which he tries to replace with cooking), and play with dogs

 Thank you so much for your time, Iwo!
 Can you tell us a bit about your ‘backstory’ and how you got into remote work?

 I started to work remotely for the first time in 2012, but 2017 brought a breakthrough and this is when Remote-how story started.